Persdre/EX-Graph/README.md

-# ETGraph
+# EX-Graph
-ETGraph is a rich dataset containing Ethereum transaction data and Twitter data.
-With a focus on bridging the gap between anonymous Ethereum activities and Twitter information, it's specifically designed to facilitate various tasks including Ethereum link prediction, wash-trading addresses detection, and matching link prediction between Ethereum addresses and Twitter accounts.
-By integrating these two different dimensions, ETGraph provides an on-chain and off-chain resource for researchers and analysts to explore the complex dynamics of Ethereum.
+EX-Graph is a rich dataset containing Ethereum transaction data and X data.
+With a focus on bridging the gap between anonymous Ethereum activities and X information, it's specifically designed to facilitate various tasks including Ethereum link prediction, wash-trading addresses detection, and matching link prediction between Ethereum addresses and X accounts.
+By integrating these two different dimensions, EX-Graph provides an on-chain and off-chain resource for researchers and analysts to explore the complex dynamics of Ethereum.

 ## Overview
 <p align='center'>
   <img width='100%' src='https://github.com/Persdre/ETGraph/blob/main/overview.png' />
 </p>

-Additionally, we've made the ETGraph dataset accessible through a dedicated website [ETGraph](https://etgraph.deno.dev/).
+Additionally, we've made the EX-Graph dataset accessible through a dedicated website [ETGraph](https://etgraph.deno.dev/).
 Here, you are welcomed to upload and compare your experiment results on our leaderboard.
 ## Table of Contents
 - [Dataset Overview](#dataset-overview)
 - [Dataset Schema](#dataset-schema)